 Under Armour (UA) has a market cap of $9.5 billion.
 UA fell by 5.5% to close at $41.15 per share on April 11, 2016.
 The stock’s weekly, monthly, and year-to-date (or YTD) price movements were -48.6%, -45.8%, and -46.0%, respectively, on the same day.
 This means that UA is trading 49.6% below its 20-day moving average, 49.3% below its 50-day moving average, and 53.3% below its 200-day moving average.

 Related ETF and peers

 The Guggenheim S&P 500 Pure Growth ETF (RPG) invests 1.2% of its holdings in Under Armour.
-RPG tracks an index of primarily large- and mid-cap companies with strong growth characteristics.
+RPG tracks an index of primarily large-caps and mid-caps with strong growth characteristics.
 The index selects companies from the S&P 500 Index based on three growth factors.
-The YTD price movement of RPG was 1.4% as of June 7, 2016.
+The YTD price movement of RPG was -1.5% as of April 8, 2016.

 The market caps of Under Armour’s competitors are as follows:

-In the next and final part, we’ll take a look at Ford Motor.
+In the next part, we’ll look at Sonoco Products.